Insurance Tips For New, Young Learner Drivers

 If insuring your prospective car is proving too expensive, consider buying a car with a smaller engine.
 Remember that buying a cheaper car will not make a huge difference to your premiums.

 If you or your spouse buy a second car, you may be able to get an introductory bonus on the new car.
 This means that your insurer may give you the same no-claims bonus on the second car as you have on the first, provided you insure both cars with the same company.
-It is best to check this with your insurer first because not all companies offer this facility, and the conditions for introductory bonus vary between companies.
+It is best to check this with your insurer first because not all companies offer this facility, and the conditions for the introductory bonus vary between companies.

 TIP FIVE